MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

 interface ICoreWebView2Profile6 : ICoreWebView2Profile5 {
   /// Sets permission state for the given permission kind and origin
   /// asynchronously.
 The change persists across sessions until it is changed.
-  /// The origin should have a valid scheme and host, otherwise the method fails
+  /// The origin should have a valid scheme and host (e.g. "https://www.example.com"),
-  /// with `E_INVALIDARG`.
+  /// otherwise the method fails with `E_INVALIDARG`.
   HRESULT SetPermissionState(
         [in] COREWEBVIEW2_PERMISSION_KIND permissionKind,
         [in] LPCWSTR origin,